lagoshny/ngx-validation-messages/README.md

 // ...
 ```

-In other modules where you need to use `NgxValidationMessagesComponent` component, you need simple import
+In other modules where you want to use `NgxValidationMessagesComponent`, you need simple import
 `NgxValidationMessagesModule`:
 ```typescript
 // ...